ShenaeA/725-sftp/README.md

 ```

 ## CDIR Command
-This will change the current working directory on the remote host to the argument passed.
+The CDIR function will change the current working directory on the remote host to the argument passed.
 Format: CDIR new-directory

 ### Example